Reduce(`+`, 1:5)

 Reduce(`-`, 1:4, right = TRUE)

 #> [1] -2The left fold computes (((1 - 2) - 3) - 4) = -8.
 The right fold computes (1 - (2 - (3 - 4))) = -2.
-The difference only matters when the operation is not associative.
-Subtraction, division, exponentiation: these give different results depending on fold direction.
-Addition, multiplication, paste0, c(), intersect, union: these are associative, so direction does not matter (and left fold is the natural choice).
+For associative operations (addition, multiplication, paste0, c(), intersect, union) the direction does not matter; you get the same answer either way, and left fold is the natural default.
+The difference only surfaces for non-associative operations: subtraction, division, exponentiation.
+These give different results depending on which way you nest.

-In Haskell, foldl and foldr are separate functions, and choosing between them is a design decision with performance implications.
+In Haskell, foldl and foldr are separate functions, and choosing between them is a design decision with performance implications (lazy evaluation makes right folds cheaper in some cases).
 In R, right = TRUE is rarely needed.
-If you find yourself reaching for a right fold, consider whether your binary function simply has its arguments in the wrong order.
+If you find yourself reaching for a right fold, ask first whether your binary function simply has its arguments in the wrong order.

 Exercises